mrvautin/squido-docs/source/posts/05-posts.markdown

 ---
 ```

+Required fields are: 'title', 'permalink', 'description' and 'date' {.text-danger .fs-5}

 You can add any data values your like but the example layouts uses the `title` and `description` for SEO for page title.

 New meta data values can be access in the layouts using `{{meta.<new value>}}`.